Our culture of care in the Covid era

 If you’re not ready to return to live theater in a group setting, we understand.
 When you’re ready to come back, we’ll be here.

 Before you enter the theater

 - Be ready to show proof of Covid-19 vaccination, with a matching ID.
 All doses of the vaccine must have been administered at least two weeks before the performance.
 We will also accept proof of a recent negative Covid test.
-That means a PCR test within 72 hours, or a rapid antigen test within 24 hours (please write the date on the test indicator).
+That means a PCR test within 72 hours, or a rapid antigen test within 24 hours (please write the date on the test indicator and take a photo of it).
 Just email us if you have questions.
 City Lights recommends but does not require a Covid booster.

 - Be prepared to wear a mask inside at all times.
 We are still requiring everyone in the building to be masked (with the exception of actors performing on stage).
 This is a request made by many of our audience members, and we want everyone to feel comfortable and safe in our theater.